openethereum/openethereum.github.io/Secret-Store.md

 ```
 "0x0410fe210ffdd38611b252e24c61b610d6ea8ec70f9f7186184441871839562cc18c94174af0c804973ce88a6f07ec7604b4b91821a6ca68ca348d16cd647fba494f8132ff36ad4654abd5cba6fb1fd98cacc12aaf3a0fe70010be91f5ab7b69db8f80e528be3baba70341721d6058ad66665363033f0cee963476da746e843d4006170ab549fa82f14eec7b420d542c3415a61fc3075f39e1529bc4e6f54f1170496393485f6ef271ad8b587c8fae8a18"
 ```
-If error has occured during session, HTTP response code is in errors range and body is the description of the error:
+If error has occurred during session, HTTP response code is in errors range and body is the description of the error:
 ```
-"\"Access dened\""
+"\"Access denied\""
 ```

 *(possibly to be reconsidered)* Please note, that when generating key to be used in this session, choose threshold `t` so that the following is always true `2*t < N`.